The Grosvenor Chapel

 9.00am Act of Collective Worship St George’s School (parents and carers only)

-The Fifth Sunday of Easter
+The Second Sunday of Advent

 CHAPEL OPENING TIMES

-The Chapel is usually open to visitors Monday - Friday during office hours.
+The Chapel is usually open to visitors Monday - Friday 8am to 3pm.
+Exceptons are public holidays and private bookings.

 The Chapel is also open on

-Sundays for the 11am Sung Eucharist.
+Saturdays for Occasional Offices and on Sundays for the 11am Sung Eucharist.

 William Drake Organ